Queer Grace is just one place among many others where you can find resources on LGBTQ life and the Christian faith.

 Queer Theology offers a weekly podcast on the lectionary texts for the upcoming Sunday, reading through the eyes of those who serve the LGBTQ community.

 Blake Chastain is a Chicago-based writer & podcaster, recovering religion student, and host of the Exvangelical podcast.
-Three of his podcasts have featured conversations around sexuality and gender:
+Several episodes have featured conversations around sexuality and gender:

 * Episode 6: LGBTQ Intersectionality & The Fruit of the Spirit with Rev. Kevin Wright